victorVerlaenen/Snake-genetic-algorithm/README.md

   I will be working in a given framework to make the drawing easier.

 # Network structure:
-  8 inputs:
+  7 inputs:

     Is there danger to the left of the head?
-(0 no -1 yes) Is there danger to the right of the head?
-(0 no -1 yes) Is there danger to the top of the head?
-(0 no -1 yes) Is there danger to the bottom of the head?
-(0 no -1 yes) Is there food to the left of the head?
-(0 no 1 yes) A value of sinus of the angle on which the food is inclined relative to the snake (between -1 and 1) 4 outputs:
+(0 no 1 yes) Is there danger to the right of the head?
+(0 no 1 yes) Is there danger to the top of the head?
+(0 no 1 yes) Is there danger to the bottom of the head?
+(0 no 1 yes) The sin of the angle between the food and the head.
+    The cos of the angle between the food and the head.
+    BIAS value                                          (1)
+  4 outputs:

     Turn left.